achtnullzwei/A1TV_EPG/README.md

   -u                  Update the channel list JSON file.
 Calling with -u will
                       not load XMLTV data!
   -c basic, plus      Change channels to A1TV basic or A1TV plus.
 Default is
                       A1TV plus.
-Loads new EPG data.
 Change is stored in JSON file and persistent.
+                      Will not load new XMLTV data
 ```

 #### 4.1 Eaxmple for using UNIX socket import on TVHeadend: